archspec

 • vendor (str) – vendor of the micro-architecture

-• features (list of str) – supported CPU flags.
+• features (set of str) – supported CPU flags.
 Note that the semantic of the flags in this field might vary among architectures, if at all present.
 For instance x86_64 processors will list all the flags supported by a given CPU while Arm processors will list instead only the flags that have been added on top of the base model for the current micro-architecture.

 • compilers (dict) –